DogeTheBeast/College_notes/PHY 157/Temperature.md

 ## Different units for measuring temperature

-- Celsius - Based on
+- Celsius - Based on the boiling and melting point of water.
+- Kelvin -